EnterpriseDB/barman-tutorial/step04-restore/README.md

     ```

 !!!
 Note about those errors...
-    You may notice two lines starting with "ERROR:" mid-way through the recovery log.
+You may notice a few lines starting with "ERROR:" mid-way through the recovery log.
 They're fine - that's just PostgreSQL scanning to make sure it has the most recent timeline.
+By going through this recovery, we've actually created a *new* timeline - note the message,

+> LOG:  selected new timeline ID: 2

-    By going through this recovery, we've actually created a *new* timeline - in fact, if you were to run through the four steps above again, you'd see that now `00000002.history` is found and PostgreSQL goes looking for `00000003.history`...
+If you were to take another backup (`barman backup pg --wait`) and then run through the four steps above again, you'd see that now `00000002.history` is found and PostgreSQL goes looking for `00000003.history`...
 Try it!

+These "timelines" help avoid a situation where you might inadvertently lose data doing a Point-In-Time Recovery (PITR) with backups running.
+While we disabled barman's streaming archiver at the outset [to avoid a particular pitfall](https://github.com/EnterpriseDB/barman/issues/542), in practice you'll likely want to get your database back into operation *with backups* fairly quickly.

-    For more on PostgreSQL backup timelines, see [Continuous Archiving in the PostgreSQL documentation](https://www.postgresql.org/docs/current/continuous-archiving.html#BACKUP-TIMELINES).
+For more on PostgreSQL timelines, see [Continuous Archiving in the PostgreSQL documentation](https://www.postgresql.org/docs/current/continuous-archiving.html#BACKUP-TIMELINES).
+!!!

 Now check the data again: